 Measles is a very infectious virus, which spreads quickly if people have not had the MMR vaccine.
-Two doses of MMR are needed for maximum protection.
+Two doses of MMR are needed for maximum protection - MMR is not usually given until around a child's first birthday.
 A version of MMR is available which does NOT contain pork ingredients.